Last updated: 09 February 2021

 8.1 The payment methods available are as follows:

-(b) paying via your prepayment meter (available to Boost customers) – see section 8.4 below for details; and
+(b) paying via your prepayment meter (available to Boost customers) – see section 8.2 below for details;

-8.5 We may run a credit check on you and the result of this credit check may mean you are not eligible to pay by your preferred method.
-If you’re eligible to pay by standard credit, your bill is due on the date shown on the bill and must be paid in full by that date.
+8.3 We may run a credit check on you and the result of this credit check may mean you are not eligible to pay by your preferred method.

 (a) the amount of security deposit will depend on your individual circumstances and the likely value of your monthly bill;